 Early Bird Special till May 31, 2019!

 Our Akhanda Yoga 200 hour Yoga Teacher Training in Rishikesh, India offers an amazing journey for those who would like to deepen their insights into the science of Yoga and Ayurveda, as well as become confident holistic yoga teachers.

 Our training exceeds Yoga Alliance guidelines!
 You will return home excited to teach artful sequences that include asana, pranayama, mantra and meditation linked to yogic wisdom through themes.
 You will also learn to lead foundational posture and breath workshops.

 First trip to India?
 Join us at Anand Prakash Yoga Ashram, an international community of yoga enthusiasts.
-You’ll be taken care of from the moment you arrive with airport pickup, transport to Rishikesh and vegetarian meals throughout with Gluten Free and Vegan options.
+You’ll be taken care of from the moment you arrive with airport pickup in Dehradun, transport to Rishikesh and vegetarian meals throughout with Gluten Free and Vegan options.